When’s Virgin River season 2 released on Netflix?

 Who’s within the forged for Virgin River season 2?

-At current no official forged record has been launched for the second season of the present, nonetheless, it’s seemingly that most of the season one forged will reprise their roles.
+At current no official forged listing has been launched for the second season of the present, nonetheless, it’s probably that most of the season one forged will reprise their roles.

 The primary run starred Alexandra Breckenridge as Melinda “Mel” Monroe, Martin Henderson as Jack Sheridan, Colin Lawrence as John “Preacher” Middleton, Jenny Cooper as Joey Barnes, Lauren Hammersley as Charmaine Roberts, Annette O’Toole as Hope McCrea and Tim Matheson as Vernon “Doc” Mullins.